TIGER-Talks/TIGER-Talks.github.io/content/talk/14-Feb-2025/index.md

 ---
 title: LLMs can be Fooled into Labelling a Document as Relevant

-event: "Marwah Alaofi: LLMs can be Fooled into Labelling a Document as Relevant"
+event: "TIGER Talk: LLMs can be Fooled into Labelling a Document as Relevant"
 event_url: https://example.org

 location: RMIT University & Online